// BRAZIL FORUM

 - 11:40 - 12:30 hrs.
 (Horário do UK)

-Panel: Zero Hunger, Enduring Commitment: From the Brazilian Experience to Global Cooperation
+Panel: Zero Hunger, Permanent Commitment: From the Brazilian Experience to Global Cooperation

 - Sábado 14/06